 Meet Bob Dotson: Wednesday, 24 April 2013

-This eight-time Emmy Award-winner will discuss his new book, American Story: A Lifetime Search for Ordinary People Doing Extraordinary Things; followed by Q&A.
+Meet Bob Dotson Wednesday, April 24 10 am Library Conference Room This eight-time Emmy Award-winner will discuss his new book, American Story: A Lifetime Search for Ordinary People Doing Extraordinary Things; followed by Q&A. Bob will also be available that evening at a book-signing event in the East Academic Building at 6:30pm.

-NBC News Correspondent Bob Dotson has a unique approach.
-He searches the neglected corners of our country, seeking the extraordinary in ordinary lives.
+has a unique approach.
+He searches the neglected corners of our

 0 Comments: